 Between exercises that gently stretch your plantar fascia, orthotics, and splints, Dr. Golub is able to address the immediate problem.
 For longer-term results, he goes a step further and offers amniotic growth factor injections to encourage tissue repair and rebuilding on a cellular level.

-Using amniotic tissue, which is full of strong growth factors and collagen, Dr. Golub introduces a natural healing resource into your tissue that encourages tissue regeneration.
-Not only do the injections contain valuable growth factors, but they also encourage your body to respond in kind and send in your own stem cells to help with rebuilding and repair.
-This type of regenerative medicine provides long-lasting tissue health in order to prevent plantar fasciitis from developing again.
+Using amniotic tissue, which is full of strong growth factors and collagen, Dr. Golub introduces a natural healing resource into your tissue that encourages tissue restoration.
+Not only do the injections contain valuable growth factors, but they also encourage your body to respond in kind and send in your own cells to help with rebuilding and repair.
+This type of medicine provides long-lasting tissue health in order to prevent plantar fasciitis from developing again.

 To learn more about treating your plantar fasciitis, call Arizona Foot Health or use the online scheduling tool.